Vasanthadwara/Text-Annotation-Pipeline/README.md

   This separation of concerns simplifies governance, supports reliable backfills, and enables multiple consumers (ML pipelines, analytics teams, monitoring dashboards) to operate independently without coupling.

+- **Azure SQL vs. NoSQL (e.g., Cosmos DB) for annotation storage**
+  Azure SQL was chosen for transactional integrity, strong consistency, and the ability to audit every annotation event.
+  A NoSQL store would provide higher ingestion throughput and flexible schemas, which could help at very high annotation volumes.
+  The trade-off is strict consistency (SQL) vs. horizontal scalability (NoSQL).
+  SQL was selected because annotation events require precise auditability and reliable history tracking, which aligns with ML governance needs.

+- **Azure Service Bus vs. Event Hub/Kafka for annotation task distribution**
+  The system uses Azure Service Bus because annotation tasks are small, discrete messages requiring at-least-once delivery, dead-letter queues, and checkpointing.
+  Event Hub or Kafka would offer higher throughput for streaming applications but would add unnecessary operational overhead for a task-queue use case.
+  Trade-off: rich messaging semantics (Service Bus) vs. high-throughput streaming (Event Hub/Kafka).

 - **Batch-oriented processing vs. fully streaming**
   The design uses scheduled batch jobs (via ADF + Databricks) for quality validation and dataset generation.
 This keeps the system easier to reason about, easier to backfill, and aligns with most model training workflows, while still allowing future extension to streaming if stricter latency requirements emerge.